 There are two types of dental veneers; porcelain veneers and resin-based composite veneers.
 Porcelain veers are strong and long-lasting.
 Apart from the fact that they don't stain easily, they also give you a natural-looking surface.
 If you choose to fit porcelain veneers, a four-stage process is required: preliminary stage, preparation stage, placement stage, and the preservation stage.

 On the other hand, resin-based veneers are fitted in one appointment since they require minimal enamel preparation and do not involve anesthesia.
 The best part of resin-based veneers is that the process isn't painful.
-If you want to know more about dental veneers and which type is right for you, contact our office.
+If you want to know more about dental veneers and which type is right for you, contact Perrinville Family Dentistry at (425) 616-0620 for a dental exam, we use the highest standard of dental technology to ensure quality.